-Right now, most service is free to all users in the School of Science.
-In the future, longer-term projects can be funded by internal invoicing or directly hiring our RSE onto your grant, the same as salary of any researcher would work.
+Right now, most service is free to all researchers in member departments.
+(Member departments can be seen on our front page.)
+Longer-term projects can be funded by internal invoicing or directly hiring our RSE onto your grant, the same as salary of any researcher would work.

 TODO: This will be developed as we begin the program.
 See above for a description.

 One can hardly do development work without using a good version control system.
 Our first step will be help you start using a version control system, if you are not yet using one, or if you are ensure you are using it optimally.
 If you don’t have a preference, we’ll recommend git and GitHub / Aalto Gitlab.

 If some understanding of the scientific background wasn’t important, you might be hiring a software developer instead.
 Expect us to take some time to understand the science.